EUDR timeline tracker: Delays, U-turns and the latest enforcement plan

 Once both Parliament and Council approve the text, it is published in the Official Journal of the EU.
 The amendment becomes legally binding only after publication.

-What does the European Commission’s latest EUDR proposal mean for different operators?
+What does the European Parliament's EUDR vote mean for different operators?

-Smaller traders continue to collect and retain DDS references but are not required to submit them.
+Small and medium-sized traders continue to collect and retain DDS references but are not required to submit them.
+No new obligations apply.

 Definitions of EUDR roles: